 This year marks the 15th annual Fiction Writing Contest.
 The theme for this year is “I never told you, but…”

-The Fiction Writing Contest encourages and rewards creative writing in Texas schools.
+Hosted by the Texas Book Festival and the Division of Diversity and Community Engagement (DDCE) at the University of Texas at Austin, the Fiction Writing Contest encourages and rewards creative writing in Texas schools.
 Junior and high school Texas students are invited to submit a piece of original fiction, no more than 2,000 words in length.
 The submissions are judged by Texas Book Festival authors, local educators, and leaders in the publishing industry.

 Each year the Festival provides a unique theme.
 Judges look for excellence in use of dialogue, character development, setting, plot, conflict, and resolution.
 Submitted entries are considered in three divisions: grades 7-8; grades 9-10; and grades 11-12.